-The Company sets up an allowance for doubtful accounts based on the credit risks of the individual customer and the aging of receivables.
-Amounts owing over 90 days are individually evaluated and provided for where appropriate in the allowance for doubtful accounts.
+The Company sets up an allowance for doubtful accounts using the lifetime expected credit losses related to total receivables, while factoring in the credit risks of the individual customer and the aging of receivables.
+Amounts owing over 90 days are individually evaluated and provided for as an expected credit loss where appropriate in the allowance for doubtful accounts.
 When considering the need for provisions in relation to balances past due, the Company considers forward looking information such as region specific economic factors including industry outlook, employment, politics, and other market indicators including the estimated impact of the pandemic.
 The Company also takes into consideration customer specific payment history.
 The trade and other receivables are presented as follows net of the allowance for doubtful accounts:

-April 30, 2021 Apri 1 30, 2020 Trade and other receivables \$ 80,334 \$ 94,661 Allowance for doubtful accounts (3,549) (4,030) \$ 76,785 \$ 90,631
+Apri I 30, 2022 Apri I 30, 2021 Trade and other receivables \$ 102,522 \$ 80,334 Allowance for doubtful accounts (2,502) (3,549) \$ 100,020 \$ 76,785